Malili05/GiftGenie/README.md

 ## Description
-Need help fining a gift?
-GiftGenie help you find a gift for someone special.
+Need help finding a gift?
+GiftGenie helps you find a gift for someone special.
 Save ideas or go shopping right away, GiftGenie can get you on track for your next gift-giving occasion.

 ## Table of Contents
 [Installation](##Installation)